adbt202/IN3063-Coursework/README.md

 ***I wasn't able to add my data file to github as the file was too big***

-To run most of the code you will need to install numpy,PyTorch, and Matplotlib.
+To run most of the code you will need to install numpy,PyTorch,Pandas and Matplotlib.

 -For Task 1 no data is required